 With approaching economic headwinds and increasing scrutiny on cloud ROI, we believe that the value opportunity for your enterprise has never been greater.
-In fact, even though a vast majority of CXOs believe we're already in an economic downturn or expect one in the next few months, 91% said their organizations are increasing investments in technology-including cloud-to optimize operations and enhance performance.
+In fact, even though a vast majority of CXOs believe we're already in an economic downturn or expect one in the next few months, 91% said their organizations are increasing investments in technology-including cloud-to optimize operations and enhance performance.5 incremental value from their continued migrations.
+In fact, new Accenture research suggests that today, 42% of companies, on average, report fully achieving their expected cloud outcomes, up from 37% in 2020.6

 But organizations that focus only on technology are missing out on some of the key benefits of their cloud transformations.
-By focusing on cloud adoption rather than on what happens when you live in the cloud, most companies receive little, if any, incremental value from their continued migrations.
+By focusing on cloud adoption rather than on what happens when you live in the cloud, most companies receive little, if any,